tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-reserved-instance-usage.md

 ---
 # Reserved Instance usage for enterprise customers

-The Reserved Instance usage api returns the usage of the Reserved Instance purchases within a enrollment.
-If there are more than one Reserved Instance purchases in an enrollment, you can get the usage of all the Reserved Instance purchases using this api.
+The Reserved Instance usage api returns the usage of the Reserved Instance purchases within an enrollment.
+If there are more than one Reserved Instances in an enrollment, you can get the usage of all the Reserved Instance purchases using this api.

 ## Request for  Reserved Instance usage details